F5Networks/f5-azure-arm-templates/supported/cluster/1nic/new_stack/README.md

 ## Supported instance types and hypervisors
-  - For a list of supported Azure instance types for this solutions, see the **Azure instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0/1.html#guid-71265d82-3a1a-43d2-bae5-892c184cc59b
+  - For a list of supported Azure instance types for this solution, see the [Azure instances for BIG-IP VE](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_singleNIC.html#azure-instances-for-big-ip-ve).

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

 ### Help
 Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
 This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K40701984).

+**Community Support**
 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 ARM templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+This slack channel community support should **not** be considered a substitute for F5 Technical Support for supported templates.
+See the [Slack Channel Statement](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/slack-channel-statement.md) for guidelines on using this channel.

 ## Installation